py-sdl/py-sdl2/doc/modules/sdl2ext_common.rst

 .. function:: init() -> None

-   Initializes the underlying SDL2 video subsystem.
+   Initialises the underlying SDL2 video subsystem.
 Raises a :exc:`SDLError`, if the SDL2 video subsystem could not be initialised.